brycewray/hugo-site/content/posts/2021/02/tailwind-head-hugo-pipes.md

 ## SCSS, anyone?

-Finally, as a bonus, here's how you do it if you prefer to use [SCSS](https://sass-lang.com) (for which Hugo Pipes has its own out-of-the-box capabilities, not requiring either PostCSS or NodeJS) rather than Tailwind CSS.
+Finally, as a bonus, here's how you do it if you prefer to use [SCSS](https://sass-lang.com) (for which Hugo Pipes has its own out-of-the-box capabilities, not requiring either PostCSS or Node.js) rather than Tailwind CSS.
 As before, **external** first:

 ```html
   {{ $options := (dict "targetPath" "css/index.css" "outputStyle" "compressed" ) }}